Virtuant/hadoop-admin-2019/docs/pig-baseball.md

 Read relevant fields from the file.
 In this case we are interested in 13th & 14th fields for each record using FOREACH and generate command:

-Join PLAYERS dataset with the result dataset from previous task (Step 9) based on the common field ‘playerID’:
+Join PLAYERS dataset with the result dataset from previous task based on the common field `playerID`:

-Create a new dataset having Year, Player’s First and Last Name and the MAX from Step 3 using FOREACH and GENERATE commands.
+Create a new dataset having Year, Player’s First and Last Name and the MAX using FOREACH and GENERATE commands.

-Make sure that data in Step 4 is sorted on Year in ascending order
+Make sure that data is sorted on Year in ascending order

-Get the output of Step 5 using DUMP command
+Get the output using DUMP command

+{ %comment% }
 <img src="https://user-images.githubusercontent.com/558905/40613898-7a6c70d6-624e-11e8-9178-7bde851ac7bd.png" align="left" width="50" height="50" title="ToDo Logo" />
 <h4>[OPTIONAL] Run a similar job using Pig Streaming</h4>